 Computational biology involves applying biological data to understand and model life structures and processes.
 It requires the use of computational methods (such as algorithms) to represent and simulate biological systems, as well as to interpret experimental data, usually on an enormous scale.
 Computational biology includes many aspects of bioinformatics.
-ComputaBio has gathered a team of excellence in computational biology to solve various computational biology problems for our clients.
-Our services include but are not limited to molecular dynamics simulation, drug design, virtual screening, quantum chemical calculation, etc.
+CD ComputaBio has gathered a team of excellence in computational biology to solve various computational biology problems for our clients.
+Our services include but are not limited to molecular dynamics simulation, drug design, virtual screening, quantum chemical calculation, and etc.

 Molecular docking is a structure-based drug design method that predicts the binding mode and affinity by studying the interaction of small molecule ligands with receptor biomacromolecules.
 Molecular docking methods are widely used in the fields of enzymology research and drug design.